 When to see a doctor

-Sometimes an injury that lasts a long time will cause the tendon to tear.
+If you fell or felt a sudden pull, you shouldn’t wait more than a few days before you see your doctor because it could be a torn tendon.
 Tell your doctor if your pain goes on in spite of a good treatment program.
 Or when there is weakness in certain motions of the arm.
 You may have torn your rotator cuff.
 This type of injury may need surgery.

 - What is causing my shoulder pain?